This is the promise of love

 Julius Kubasek

 Julius had a way of connecting people and seeing the broader picture.
 He drove us to visit other Christian communities, invited us to tea with his wife and children, prayed with us, and often joined in our discussions and meetings.
 He became a good friend who counseled us and acted as a liaison between the Hutterite brethren and us.
-I recall once he invited Sarah and me to drive to the Kitchener farmer’s market with him.
+I recall one time when he invited Sarah and me to drive to the Kitchener farmer’s market with him.
 It was pitch black outside when I awoke at 3:00 a.m. that Saturday morning.
 Groggy and half asleep Sarah and I loaded up the truck with cartons of fresh eggs, vegetables, bread, egg noodles, jars of pickles and jam, and goose down pillows.
 Then we drove through the dark night to the market and set up in one of the booths.
 After everything was arranged neatly the market opened and we were free to go look around.

 I was thrilled to wander around the market, enjoying the wonderful smells, sights and sounds: listening to the cadence of an auctioneer selling dairy cows, eating home-baked cookies and muffins, the smell of straw, horses and livestock, looking at all the different booths filled with colorful homemade quilts, produce, honey or baked goods.
 So much more exciting than shopping at Wal-Mart!
 After a successful day at the market, we returned to the farm.
 I remember thinking, I love this farm life!
 Good friends, honest work, good food, animals, the simple life – this is the life!
 (Keep Manhattan just gimmee that countryside!)